Minor Living Alone

 - Subverted in Haruhi Suzumiya.
 Yuki Nagato looks to all appearances like a minor living alone, and that's even the cover story that Kyon tells Haruhi about Yuki's living situation, but in fact she’s actually an alien android, not a teenage girl, and therefore not really a minor at all.

-- In Kamisama ga Uso wo Tsuku, Rio, not yet in junior high, lives alone with her little brother.
-Their mother is deceased and their father is always on long trips for his work (or so she claims).
+- In Kamisama ga Uso wo Tsuku, Rio, who is not yet in junior high, lives alone with her little brother.
+Their mother is deceased and their father is always on long trips for his work (or so he claims).

 - 10-year-old orphan Hayate Yagami lives alone in Magical Girl Lyrical Nanoha A's, supported mainly by allowance sent by a distant relative.
 A justification is implied by the end of the season, though: said relative is actually The Man Behind the Man who pulled strings to make sure nobody missed Hayate after her planned death.